aanchal-fatwani/js-best-practices/README.md

 72. ### Use File-Based Routing instead of URL Routing Use File-Based Routing instead of URL Routing to make code simpler and more maintainable.
 It can also help to structure sub-routes better as within URL routing, it can create a scenario where to incorporate all the URLs can increase the length of the object and file.

+    File-based routing, also known as page-based routing, is an alternative to URL-based routing that simplifies the organization and management of web application routes.
+In file-based routing, each route is defined as a separate file, typically with a filename that matches the corresponding route's URL path.
+When a user navigates to a particular route, the server serves up the contents of the corresponding file.

+    One of the main benefits of file-based routing is that it makes web application code simpler and more maintainable.
+With file-based routing, routing is handled by the file system rather than by a routing configuration file.
+This approach eliminates the need for separate routing logic and makes the routing process more transparent and easier to understand.

+    File-based routing can also improve the structure of sub-routes by allowing them to be organized more clearly and logically.
+Within URL routing, as the number of routes grows, it can create a cumbersome object or file with excessive length.
+In contrast, file-based routing allows sub-routes to be organized within separate directories, making it easier to locate and modify specific routes.

+    Another benefit of file-based routing is that it can simplify the process of adding new routes or modifying existing ones.
+Instead of maintaining a routing configuration file, developers can simply add or modify files in the appropriate directories, greatly simplifying the process of managing routes.

+    When building web applications, routing is one of the fundamental components that enable users to navigate between different pages or resources.
+Two common approaches for routing in web applications are URL routing and file-based routing.

+    For example, let's say we're building a simple blogging application with the following routes:
+    - / (home page)
+    - /blog (blog page)
+    - /blog/post (single post page)

+    In URL routing, we may create a router that maps each of these routes to its corresponding function:
+    ```
+    app.get('/', (req, res) => {
+    // render home page
+    });

+    app.get('/blog', (req, res) => {
+    // render blog page
+    });

+    app.get('/blog/post', (req, res) => {
+    // render single post page
+    });
+    ```

+    However, in file-based routing, we may organize our code into separate files that correspond to each route:
+    ```
+    - src
+    - routes
+        - home.js
+        - blog.js
+        - post.js
+    ```

+    In `home.js`, we define the handling logic for the home page route:
+    ```
+    const express = require('express');
+    const router = express.Router();

+    router.get('/', (req, res) => {
+    // render home page
+    });

+    module.exports = router;
+    ```

+    In `blog.js`, we define the handling logic for the blog page route:
+    ```
+    const express = require('express');
+    const router = express.Router();

+    router.get('/', (req, res) => {
+    // render blog page
+    });

+    module.exports = router;
+    ```

+    In `post.js`, we define the handling logic for the single post page route:
+    ```
+    const express = require('express');
+    const router = express.Router();

+    router.get('/', (req, res) => {
+    // render single post page
+    });

+    module.exports = router;
+    ```

+    In summary, File-based routing offers a simpler, more organized alternative to URL-based routing that can help developers build maintainable applications with clear and logical routing structures.
+By breaking up routes into separate files, developers can better manage and modify routing logic and create a more transparent and easier-to-understand application routing process.

     **[⬆ Back to Top](#table-of-contents)**